 A technical writer is someone who transforms complex and technically difficult written material, into clear and concise documentation that will be read by target audiences.
 They also gather and develop technical information in order to create maintenance and operating instructions, technical and instructional manuals, journal articles, and other documentation for manufacturers, designers, and clients.
 Technical writers can be found working in many areas, such as technology, engineering, medicine, and the sciences.

 Would you make a good technical writer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A technical writer prides him/herself on having excellent language, writing, and communication skills, and strives to create professional and error-free documentation in order to establish credibility with the audience.
 Technical writers also have excellent research and exploration skills, and carry out extensive research in order to create a document that communicates information in clear, useful terms.
 This, in turn, helps the reader find, understand, and use what they read appropriately.